 Pebble Creek

 The local’s motto is “If you can ski at Pebble Creek, you can ski anywhere.”
 From our friends who’ve visited this locale, there’s a lot of truth to this statement.
 Regardless of the acreage, this modest sized ski area has some big terrain as well as wide open corduroy for the beginners.
 It’s a ski area that will have you walking away with a big grin on your face.
-We can’t wait to check it out ourselves in just a few weeks.
-Stay tuned!
+The deal was so good we had to check it out ourselves and realized that Pocatello AND Pebble Creek are the best deal in skiing right now.

 Facts: